ShawnMurdzek-NOAA/prepbufr_decoder/README.md

 ## Testing

+Before testing, the test data must be downloaded and linked (e.g., `ln -snf`) into the `tests/data` directory.
+Test data can be found on the MSU machines at `/work2/noaa/wrfruc/murdzek/src/bufr_test_data/prepbufr_decoder`.
 To test, run the following:

 ```
 cd tests/